cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 **March 13 -** That whole week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
-My small mountain town is a little over an hour from Boulder under normal conditions and the last strech requires me heading through a moutain road that's pretty well known for people getting stranded on.
+My small mountain town is a little over an hour from Boulder under normal conditions and the last stretch requires me heading through a mountain road that's pretty well known for people getting stranded on.

 I don't think I've ever prepped for heading to a meetup by throwing a sleeping bag and shovel into my card ahead of time but I suppose there's a first time for everything.
-All indicatons were pointing to a rough drive home at a minimum with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in CO).
-I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback pre-rails conf.
+All indications were pointing to a rough drive home at a minimum with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in CO).
+I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback pre Rails Conf.
 I knew it would be a huge gamble, but if it payed off, I would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.

-With no exageration do I tell you I _barely_ made it back.
+With no exaggeration do I tell you I _barely_ made it back.
 We ended up with about 30 inches total with one area I drove through on my way home getting 36 inches in a 24 hour period.